Italian Americans: Socioeconomic Status/Demographics

-In 2023 Italian Americans had a Per Capita Income of $55,349, higher than $43,313 which is the Per Capita Income for the Total Population and higher than $50,675 for all White Americans.
+In 2023, Italian Americans had a Per Capita Income of $55,349, higher than $43,313 which is the Per Capita Income for the total population and higher than $50,675 for all white Americans.

-In terms of education Italian Americans are significantly more educated than the Total Population.
-96.2% have attained High School Graduate and 46.1% have attained a bachelor's degree or higher.
+In terms of education, Italian Americans are significantly more educated than the Total Population.
+96.2% have attained a high school diploma and 46.1% have attained a bachelor's degree or higher.

 67% of the population are in the labor force, with 52.1% working in management, business, science, and arts occupations, but the community also has a large population working in sales and office occupations.
 In terms of industry, a large number of Italian Americans work in Educational services, and health care and social assistance as well as Professional, scientific, and management, and administrative and waste management services and Retail trade.